visoire/bw-flasher-web/README.md

 A fully browser-based firmware flasher for Brightway and LEQI scooter controllers over UART.
 No Python, no pip, no Node.js, no installation of any kind.
 The entire application runs as a single HTML page directly in the browser using Web Serial and WebUSB APIs.

 Ported from [bw-flasher](https://github.com/scooterteam/bw-flasher) by ScooterTeam.
+This source code is being currently used in https://www.visoire.com/xiaomi/setup/ and https://www.visoire.com/xiaomi/flasher/ and https://www.visoire.com/xiaomi/patcher/

 ---